Timescape (Star Trek: The Next Generation)

 "Timescape" is the 151st episode of the American science fiction television series Star Trek: The Next Generation, and the 25th episode of the sixth season.

 Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D.

 In this episode, Captain Picard, Counselor Troi, Chief Engineer La Forge and Lt.
-Commander Data must save the Enterprise, which they find frozen in an explosion of time, taking weapons fire from an also-frozen Romulan Warbird.
+Commander Data must save the Enterprise, which they find frozen in time, exploding, and taking weapons fire from an also-frozen Romulan Warbird.

 This episode features a Danube-Class runabout, which is larger than an average Starfleet shuttle but not as big as the larger starships.
 It also includes special effect shots of a Romulan Warbird, which appeared throughout Star Trek: The Next Generation.